Environment nod to lift cost of POSCO's India plant to $12.6 billion

 | NEW DELHI

-NEW DELHI The environment ministry has given its go-ahead to POSCO's (005490.KS) planned steel plant in the country, but has asked it to spend on "social commitments", a company spokesman said, raising the project's cost by $600 million to $12.6 billion.
+NEW DELHI India's environment ministry has given its go-ahead to POSCO's planned steel plant in the country, but has asked it to spend on "social commitments", a company spokesman said, raising the project's cost by $600 million to $12.6 billion.

 The revalidation of the South Korean firm's lapsed environmental clearance comes days before the country's president, Park Geun-hye, visits India for four days starting January 15.

-The proposed 12 million-tonnes-per-year plant in Odisha has been stuck for more than eight years due to delays in getting various clearances and acquiring land.
+The proposed 12 million-tonnes-per-year plant in eastern Odisha state has been stuck for more than eight years due to delays in getting various clearances and acquiring land.

 The company is hopeful Park's visit will speed up the project - India's biggest foreign direct investment.